Designing Conference Rooms for Growing Companies

 What happens to your office if you double or triple the number of people in it?
-A growing team can have a big effect on how you design and use your office space.
+A growing team can have a big effect on how you are designing conference rooms and use your office space.
 If you’re growing, or expect to grow your headcount, you might want to leave some wiggle room in your office design and layout.
 The same holds true for your conference rooms.
 So how do you prepare your conference rooms for growth?

 Low Cost Furnishings